-Whenever I plan the trip, there is an attempt to see if I can stay in the older parts of the city – as I have always lived in new areas of most cities I lived in.
+Whenever I plan a trip, there is an attempt to see if I can stay in the older parts of the city – as I have always lived in new areas of most cities I lived in.
 There is also a desire to live like the locals.
 That is why I champion the cause of couch surfing so much.
-Lately, I have seen the concept of home stays where you stay with a local family.
-And then there is Neemrana that offers you an experience of being an elite in the destination that you are visiting.
+Lately, I have seen the concept of homestays where you stay with a local family.
+And then there is Neemrana which offers you the experience of being an elite in the destination that you are visiting.
 Divan’s Bungalow Ahmedabad is where I stayed this time.

 Divan’s Bungalow Ahmedabad

 A flight of wooden steps took me to the room, which is spacious.
-Has a charming old bed, a small dressing table, a cupboard and a large table with chairs around it.
+It has a charming old bed, a small dressing table, a cupboard, and a large table with chairs around it.
 Still leaving a lot of space to move around.
-Walls had simple cloth prints with traditional designs that you would associate with the city hanging on them.
+The walls had simple cloth prints with traditional designs that you would associate with the city hanging on them.
 Two windows overlooked the front courtyard and the fountain I mentioned earlier.
-Bathroom was thankfully modern with all the facilities that you expect from a good hotel.
-And there was provision to make tea/coffee in the room.
+The bathroom was thankfully modern with all the facilities that you expect from a good hotel.
+And there was the provision to make tea/coffee in the room.

 Food is prepared on order and served on the ground floor.
-One place is outdoor next to a small garden at the back.
-Where surprisingly I could see and hear a lot of birds – while sipping tea sitting on a jhoola.
-There is separate dining room to dine inside.
-Here I found this old style hand wash system where someone pours water on your hands over a silver bowl.
+One place is outdoors next to a small garden at the back.
+Where surprisingly I could see and hear a lot of birds – while sipping tea and sitting on a Jhoola.
+There is a separate dining room to dine inside.
+Here I found this old-style hand wash system where someone pours water on your hands over a silver bowl.
 They still use it.
-In the living area/lobby cum reception there is a lot of vintage furniture including a small library.
+In the living area/lobby cum reception, there is a lot of vintage furniture including a small library.

 I took a round of the property and saw their best room Siraj Khana.
-That is a suite like accommodation with two wooden jharokha like windows jetting out of the living area with mattresses fitted in them with enough pillows thrown in.
+That is a suite-like accommodation with two wooden jharokha-like windows jetting out of the living area with mattresses fitted in them with enough pillows thrown in.
 Another room with high beds has a small staircase to reach the beds.
-I found it very unique that instead of reducing the height of the bed, they added the steps to reach it.
+I found it very unique that instead of reducing the height of the bed, they added steps to reach it.

-Only challenge I found was limited number of charging points in the rooms.
+The only challenge I found was the limited number of charging points in the rooms.
 I had to put all my gadgets in the bathroom for charging, you need at least one next to the bed.

-Overall, it is like living in the space that can potentially give you a lifestyle of 100 years back in time.
+Overall, it is like living in a space that can potentially give you a lifestyle of 100 years back in time.

-Recommend you to read following travel blog on Places to visit in Ahmedabad, Gujarat.
+Recommend you to read the following travel blog on places to visit in Ahmedabad, Gujarat.